Budibase/website/content/blog/tutorials/google-sheets-gui.md

 But at the end of the day, the best way to make Google Sheets look nice is not to use it for your design.

 At the end of the day, it’s your data source, and its design options are quite limited.
-Today, we are going to explore how you can make your custom design with a Google Sheets GUI.
+Today, we are going to explore how you can make your custom design with a UI for Google Sheets.

 Our demo app is a simple CRM.
 It has two main menu items, and each of them has a few options: